-More than forty years ago, L.A.C.
-Preschool was founded by a group of church members for the purpose of providing a weekday nursery school for children from the church and the community.
+More than forty-five years ago, Larchmont Avenue Church Preschool was founded by a group of church members for the purpose of providing a weekday nursery school for children from the church and the community.
 The objective was to provide a safe haven in which children could grow, develop and test their world.
 The school opened its doors in January 1974 as a non-sectarian outreach program sponsored by the Larchmont Avenue Presbyterian Church to the community.
-It is a not for profit organization licensed by the New York State Office of Child and Family Services and is accredited by the National Academy of Early Childhood Programs.
+It is a not-for-profit organization licensed by the New York State Office of Child and Family Services and is accredited by the National Academy of Early Childhood Programs.

-It began as a co-operative nursery school with a paid Teacher/Director who was assisted by parents.
-Our first class consisted of 12 four year olds.
-Over the years we have grown and added many classes along the way.
-The premise of the school, however, has remained the same.
-Our primary goal is to provide a high quality first school experience to the child, one that will nurture his or her emotional, physical, cognitive and social growth.
-We meet our goals by providing a developmentally appropriate curriculum taught by early childhood professionals.
+LAC preschool began as a co-operative nursery school with a paid Teacher/Director who was assisted by parents.
+Our first class consisted of 12 children, four-year-olds.
+Over the years, we have grown and added several classes along the way.
+The mission of our school, however, has remained the same.
+Our primary goal is to provide a high quality first school experience to children in our community, one that will nurture their emotional, physical, cognitive and social growth.
+We meet our goal by providing a developmentally appropriate curriculum taught by early childhood professionals.